-Other work undertaken by the policy research director include organizing an upcoming Tax Economist Forum on State Fiscal Conditions, consulting with the American Economics Group on evaluation of data models and data sources for estimating revenue impact of the Wayfair v.
-South Dakota decision, evaluating candidates for the summer internship, monitoring current economic conditions, and conducting preliminary research of non-tax revenue sources for state and local governments.
+Other work undertaken by the policy research director include consulting with the American Economics Group on evaluation of data models and data sources for estimating revenue impact of the Wayfair v.
+South Dakota decision, evaluating candidates for the summer internship, monitoring current economic conditions, and providing comments on Charles McLure's articles for State Tax Notes on aspects of the Wayfair decision.

-Policy Research Intern Parker Armstrong completed his internship in August.
-Parker is spending a year abroad at the London School of Economics.
+Policy Research Intern Parker Armstrong completed his internship in August 2018.
+Emma Snyder began her internship with the Commission on June 4th.